Planetary Regulator of Bandhu-sthana * Sukha-daya

 Sincerely patriotic leadership from a property-ownership, foundational, "roots " perspective.

-Strongly upholds and represents the ethnic customs of the people who are settled on the land.
+Strongly upholds and represents the ethnic folkways, ancient customs, and established cultural norms of the people who are settled on the land.

 Patriotic, parochial, comfort from the past, nostalgic, downward looking and backward looking (wistfully).